G-structure/optim-hunt/content.md

 reading_time: 30 minutes
 ---

-Large language models (LLMs) can do more than just complete sentences or write essays; recent work shows they can perform tasks resembling **linear regression** purely in-context.
+Large language models (LLMs) can do more than just write code or essays; recent work shows they can perform tasks resembling **linear regression** purely in-context.
 On the surface, this is surprising—linear regression is a classic optimization problem, typically solved by gradient descent or closed-form solutions.
 How can an LLM, trained solely on next-token prediction, carry out seemingly specialized optimization procedures without explicit supervision?

 This post attempts to dissect how LLMs solve such problems, exploring the circuits responsible for in-context linear regression.
 We draw on mechanistic interpretability[^2], theoretical insights into in-context learning[^1], and the concept of *mesa optimization*[^3][^4], seeking to understand the internal architecture that enables these models to behave like gradient-based learners.